75' Chevy Nova

 With the front end off we can see the front mounted five gallon fuel cell, aluminum radiator & breather tank .
 Everything is designed for one purpose , to go fast !

-This Nova rolls on 14 inch wide Weld wheels with bead-locks and stops with Strange 4-wheel dick brakes .
+This Nova rolls on 14-inch wide Weld wheels with bead-locks and stops with Strange 4-wheel disk brakes .

 Popular posts from this blog